 Anantara operates the three resorts allowed on the island, which all have their own individual styles to suit different types of travelers.

 All offer their own restaurant, while complimentary transfers allow guests to hop between the resorts to dine, as well as to make use of the facilities at the main complex.

 The main resort is Desert Islands Resort & Spa, set in the building Sheikh Zayed once utilized as the island's guesthouse.
 It brims with original mid-20th century architectural features and furnishings.

 The elegant, classically European-styled rooms here have large balconies overlooking the manicured gardens and sea.
 There's a wide swoop of beach, a large swimming pool, and a spa.

-On a secluded patch of coast, east of the main complex, is Anantara Al Yamm Villa Resort, fronted by white-sand beach and a waterfront speckled with mangroves.
+On a secluded patch of coast, east of the main complex is Anantara Al Yamm Villa Resort, fronted by a white-sand beach and a waterfront speckled with mangroves.